anmol09988/Activity2/README.md

 ### Starter template for creating a Twilio SMS activity in Journey Builder using Heroku

 **NOTE:** This app and the associated code is NOT production quality, its pure purpose is to demonstrate the full flow of custom interactions in Journey Builder
-HIIIIIIIIIIIII, Please Check this git for whatsapp activity !!
+ Please Check this git for whatsapp activity !!

 ### Pre-Requisites